rate-nl/ISO/README.md

 2. **Root Cause Analysis**: The issue is analyzed to determine its cause and prevent recurrence.
 3. **Corrective Actions**: Necessary measures are implemented to eliminate or mitigate risks associated with the nonconformity.
 4. **Effectiveness Review**: After implementing corrective actions, follow-up evaluations are conducted to verify their success and make further adjustments if necessary.
+5. **Preventive Actions**: Potential nonconformities are proactively identified, and measures are implemented to prevent their occurrence, thereby enhancing the ISMS’s resilience.
-5. **Documentation and Communication**: All corrective actions are recorded in a structured format, specifying responsible personnel and storage location.
+6. **Documentation and Communication**: All corrective and preventive actions are recorded in a structured format, specifying responsible personnel and storage location.
 Relevant stakeholders are informed about the corrective actions taken and their outcomes to ensure lessons learned are shared across the organization.

 ## 10.2 Continual Improvement